awsdocs/amazon-workspaces-administration-guide/doc_source/web-access.md

 To avoid this issue, disable the **Hide entry points for Fast User Switching** Group Policy setting\.
 When you disable this setting, the WorkSpaces logon agent can use the **Switch User** button to populate the user name field with the correct name\.

-1. Open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory that you use for your WorkSpaces\. \(If you have the [ Amazon WorkSpaces Group Policy administrative template](group_policy.md#gp_install_template) installed in your domain, you can use the WorkSpaces GPO for your WorkSpaces machine accounts\.\)
+1. Open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory that you use for your WorkSpaces\. \(If you have the [ Workspaces Group Policy administrative template](group_policy.md#gp_install_template) installed in your domain, you can use the WorkSpaces GPO for your WorkSpaces machine accounts\.\)

 1. Choose **Action**, **Edit** in the main menu\.